maxnelson/Barista/README.md

 ## Usage

 In your HTML or JSX, whenever you want to include a non-semantic classname to simply apply a basic CSS property / value to an element, simply include the classname delineated with the delimiter options you specified in your plugin object.

-### Configuration Options

-`include`: This is an array of filepaths + filename extensions that you want Barista to scan for classNames.

-`outputFilePath`: This is the filepath + filename where you'd like Barista to generate it's CSS file.

-`delimiter1`: This is the symbol you'd like to include as the first character of your non-semantic classNames, in order to indicate to Barista that you'd like it to parse / format these classnames into CSS Rules.

-`delimiter2`: This is the symbol you'd like to include inbetween the property and the value of the classname, in order to delineate the two.

 ### License